How to Create a Training Needs Analysis That Drives ROI

 What Is a Training Needs Analysis?

-This process is the foundation of effective instructional design services.
-Instead of guessing what content to build, learning teams rely on data, observation, and feedback to create training that supports real work outcomes.
+This process is the foundation of effective instructional design consulting services.
+Instead of guessing what content to build, learning teams rely on data, observations, and feedback to create training that supports real work outcomes.

 Why a Training Needs Analysis Drives ROI